 - Conventional Deadlift

 - Jefferson Deadlift

-The most basic to learn variations to begin with are the conventional deadlift and the sumo deadlift.
+The most basic variations to begin with are the conventional deadlift and the sumo deadlift.

-The most notable thing that separates these two is the feet placement and the width of grip on the bar.
+Because the most notable thing that separates these two movements is the feet placement and the width of grip on the bar.